armnov/mongodb-docker-stack/README.md

 4) stop mongo container > docker container stop mongo
 5) run mongo container again > docker container start mongo
 6) open mongo-express to see the if the dbs are still there.

+to stop the services:

+docker-compose -f stack.yaml stop